allenfallen/tower-of-hanoi/README.md

 N <= R are nearly trivial solutions.

-The number of moves done in this solution is depicted in the picture below.
+The number of moves done in this solution is depicted below.

 ![formula](screenshots/formula.png)